zitos97/Hypermobile-Joint-Protector/README.md

 ## Testing and Troubleshooting

 * In case that your prototype or some parts do not work at all, check for loose connections.
 I.e., check if the threads are connected tightly to the microcontroller and to the electrical components such as resitors and transistors.
 * To avoid short circuits etc., ensure that there are no conductive yarns crossing each other.
-In case of crossings, make sure to isolate them such that the threads do no touch each other.
-The same hold for the yarns' ends that should not touch each other.
+In case of crossings, make sure to insulate them such that the threads do no touch each other.
+The same holds for the yarns' ends that should not touch each other.
+Tip: You can use, e.g., some hot glue or Sugru to insulate the yarn crossings.
 * Use a power source that fits your microcontroller (usually between 3.3V and 5V).
 * Make sure to use the multimeter for testing purposes correctly.
 I.e., ensure that there is no loose contact between the conductive parts and the multimeter clips.
-An inappropriate use might give you unreliable testing results (demonstrated in the ./Media/Videos/misusedMultimeter.mp4).
+An inappropriate use might give you unreliable testing results (as demonstrated in the ./Media/Videos/misusedMultimeter.mp4).

 ## Built With